 The Whales Haven Residential Estate is located on the Keurbooms Strand Road (Main Road PO394), approximately 1.8km east of the Dunes Hotel & Resort and 1.4km west of the coastal village of Keurboomstrand.
-The development property, Lot 111 of the Whales Haven Estate (Portion 111 of Farm 304 Matjesfontein), is approx. 986m2 in size, situated north of the internal estate road, on a north-facing slope, overlooking the PO394.
+The development property, Lot 118 of the Whales Haven Estate (Portion 118 of Farm 304 Matjesfontein), is approx. 889m2 in size, situated on the eastern end of the internal estate road and ridgeline, overlooking the ocean to the south.